alexstoick/Battleships/README.txt

 Configuration
 -------------

-You may change the hostname and port that the server binds to and the client connects to by editing config.properties.
+You may change the hostname and port that the client connects to by editing config.properties.

 The server takes two optional arguments: